ChainAgnostic/CAIPs/CAIPs/caip-25.md

 applications to interface with chain agnostic cryptocurrency wallets and other user agents which govern identities (including accounts) in multiple cryptographic systems.
-It defines a lightweight protocol for negotiating and persisting authorizations during a session managed by a provider construct.
+It defines a lightweight protocol for negotiating and persisting authorizations during a session managed by a wallet construct.

 ## Motivation

-The motivation comes from the lack of standardization across blockchains to expose accounts and define the expected JSON-RPC methods to be used by an application through a provider connecting to a signer or other user agent.
+The motivation comes from the lack of standardization across blockchains to expose accounts and define the expected JSON-RPC methods to be used by an application through a wallet connecting to a signer or other user agent.

 ## Specification